Risk management and internal control

 The identification and analysis of risks is an ongoing process that is naturally a critical component of internal control.
 On the basis of these factors and Galapagos’ risk tolerance, the key controls within Galapagos will be registered and the effectiveness will be monitored.
 If the assessment shows the necessity to modify the controls we will do so.
 This could be the situation if the external environment changes, or the laws or regulations or the strategy of Galapagos change.

 The financial risks of Galapagos are managed centrally.
 The finance department of Galapagos coordinates the access to national and international financial markets and considers and manages continuously the financial risks concerning the activities of the group.
-These relate to the financial markets risk, credit risk, liquidity risk and currency risk.
-There are no other important risks, such as interest rate risk, because the group has nearly no financial debt and has a strong cash position.
+These relate to the following financial markets risks: credit risk, liquidity risk, currency and interest rate risk.
+Our interest rate risk is limited because we have nearly no financial debt.
+In case of decreasing interest rates we will face a reinvestment risk on our strong cash position.
 The group does not buy or trade financial instruments for speculative purposes.
-For further reference on financial risk management, see note 31 of the notes to the consolidated financial statements.
+For further reference on financial risk management, see note 32 of the notes to the consolidated financial statements.
 We also refer to the Risk factors section of the annual report for additional details on general risk factors.

 The company’s internal controls over financial reporting are a subset of internal controls and include those policies and procedures that: